 The Prairie Oasis of Lutherie.

-Four courses are taught a year, David demonstrates building, evolving and researching acoustics in unique instruments that push Sound and Playability,while maintaining Traditional Aesthetics.
+In a Guitar Construction course, You learn design, construct, assemble,finish & set up, evolving and researching acoustics in unique instruments that push Sound and Playability,while maintaining Traditional Aesthetics.

 Lastly, you can learn more about David Freeman and Timeless Instruments right here.